sovity/edc-ce/docs/getting-started/documentation/oauth-data-address.md

   "https://w3id.org/edc/v0.0.1/ns/baseUrl": "{{target-url}}",
   "oauth2:tokenUrl": "{{token-url}}",
   "oauth2:clientId": "{{client-id}}",
-  "oauth2:clientSecret": "{{client-secret}}"
+  "oauth2:clientSecretKey": "{{client-secret-key}}"
 }
 ```

 ### Initiating the Transfer via the Management API

-To start a transfer to an oauth2 protected API the management-API of the EDC can be used to send the
+To start a transfer to an OAuth2 protected API the management-API of the EDC can be used to send the
 following request:

 `POST` to `https://{{FQDN}}/api/management/v2/transferprocesses`